Revised for clarity August 20.

 Poster Format Guidelines

-Size of Initial Poster
+Size of PDF Poster

-Presenters are required to use the official presentation template
+PDF posters are required to use the official presentation template

 .
 It is your responsibility to include the poster number, poster title, author(s) name(s), and their affiliations in the provided header.